 CMHA Calgary’s School of Peer Support provides a unique opportunity for people who have a lived history with a mental health or substance use challenge to use their experience to support their community and make a difference.
 We provide 83 hours of training, 50 hours of unpaid practicum experience, and opportunities to connect with the Peer Supporter Community of Practice.

-Applications for the 2023 – 2024 School of Peer Support will open June 30, 2023, and will remain open until July 28, 2023.
-The interview process will begin in August 2023, with the final selection and notification of students to be made in September 2023.
+Applications for the 2024 – 2025 School of Peer Support will open in late June 2024, remaining open through July 2024.
+The interview process will begin in August 2024, with the final selection and notification of students to be made in September 2024.

 When applications open, the first step will be to apply through the School of Peer Support Pre-Evaluation Application link.
 This is a series of questions used to determine which applicants will be invited for an interview.
 Please do not send applications via email, over the phone, or in person.
 For those applicants selected, interviews will be conducted and a final selection of candidates will be invited to participate in the School of Peer Support program.

-For the 2023 – 2024 term, students will be required to pay a program fee, based on a sliding scale.
-However, we will be offering a number of opportunities for students to receive a full sponsorship to train within the program.
-The introduction of program fees helps CMHA Calgary to continue offering high-quality programming to students, recovering a portion of the costs associated with continuous development and delivery.
-The majority of the cost per student is covered by CMHA Calgary and our generous supporters, with fees for students starting at $100.
+Students who are accepted into the program are required to pay a program fee based on a sliding scale.
+However, we offer a number of opportunities for students to receive a full sponsorship to train within our program.
+Program fees help CMHA Calgary continue to offer high-quality programming to students, recovering a portion of the costs associated with continuous development and delivery.
+The majority of the cost per student is covered by CMHA Calgary and our generous supporters.
 Students will also be responsible for the cost associated with obtaining a Police Information Check, which is a requirement for placement in a practicum.

 Yes!
 We will consider applications from out-of-town students who live within Canada.
 Please keep in mind for the practicum placement of out-of-town students, there will be an expectation that the student takes an active role in seeking out an agency for placement.
-Out-of-town students will attend classes virtually; there will be two student cohorts which will accommodate virtual delivery.
+Out-of-town students will attend classes virtually.

-Can I request an accommodations for an interview with the School of Peer Support?
+• Can I request an accommodation for an interview with the School of Peer Support?

 Yes, students who are invited to an interview for a position in the School of Peer Support may request accommodations for a disability upon being invited to interview.
 CMHA Calgary will make every reasonable effort to accommodate these requests.